Skip to Main Content

 B. Requirement to Report

-All faculty, and all non-faculty Supervisors and Managers, are required to immediately report to EOI any incident of discrimination, harassment, or retaliation that comes to their attention.
+All Responsible Employees are required to report to OTCR any incident of discrimination, harassment, or retaliation no later than two days after it comes to their attention.

 C. What to Do if You Believe You Have Experienced Discrimination, Harassment, or Retaliation

-A person who believes that they have been subjected to discrimination, harassment, or retaliation is not required to inform an alleged offender of the offensiveness of their behavior to make a claim under this Regulation.
+A person who believes that they have been subjected to discrimination, harassment, or retaliation is not required to inform an alleged offender of the offensiveness of their behavior before making a claim under this Regulation.

-EOI investigates reported complaints pursuant to the Complaint and Investigation Procedures which can be found on EOI website at https://www.unf.edu/eoi/equal-opportunity-procedures.html.
+OTCR investigates reported complaints pursuant to its Complaint and Investigation Procedures.
 If the complaint concerns an EOI employee, an individual may report the matter to the University's Chief Compliance Officer at compliance@unf.edu.

-Once it decides to open an investigation that may lead to disciplinary action against the responding party, the University will provide written notice to the responding party of the allegations constituting a potential violation of this Regulation, including sufficient details and with sufficient time to prepare a response before any initial interview.
+Once it decides to open an investigation that may lead to disciplinary action against the Respondent, the University will provide written notice to the Respondent of the allegations constituting a potential violation of this Regulation, including sufficient details and with sufficient time to prepare a response before any initial interview.
 This notice will include sufficient details on the identities of the parties involved, the specific section of the Regulation allegedly violated, the conduct allegedly constituting the potential violation, and the date and location of the alleged incident, to the extent known.
-Each party will receive written notice in advance of any interview or hearing with sufficient time to prepare for meaningful participation.
+The Complainant(s) and Respondent(s)will receive written notice in advance of any interview or hearing with sufficient time to prepare for meaningful participation.

 In a written report summarizing the investigation, for student respondents the designated investigator will determine whether there is reasonable cause to believe that this Regulation has been violated.
 For all other respondents, the investigator will determine whether the preponderance of the evidence demonstrates that the Regulation has been violated.
 In all cases, both parties will receive simultaneous written notification of the outcome and any disciplinary proceeding to be scheduled, all to the extent permitted under FERPA, the Clery Act, and applicable law.
 Generally, the report is not shared with third parties who report alleged violations, unless applicable law requires the University to disclose it.

-EOI will monitor outcomes, identify and address any patterns of issues under this Regulation, and assess effects on the campus climate.
-EOI will work with the University to recommend changes to policies, procedures, or training in order to provide a safe, equitable University environment in compliance with this Regulation.
+OTCR will monitor outcomes, identify and address any patterns of issues under this Regulation, and assess effects on the campus climate.
+OTCR will work with the University to recommend changes to policies, procedures, or training in order to provide a safe, fair University environment in compliance with this Regulation.

 For student respondents, if the investigation concludes that there is reasonable cause to believe that a violation of this Regulation occurred, then the matter will be referred for further proceedings according to the procedures set forth in the Student Code of Conduct Regulation, 5.0010R.
 These further proceedings are conducted under a higher evidentiary standard: the preponderance of the evidence standard.